Johan Beyen: Successful careers in the public and the private sector

 After his study Beyen was engaged as a temporary assistant clerk at the Dutch Ministry of Finance.
 At that time, he was only 21 years old.
-Within a few years he rose to the rank of Deputy Treasurer-General.
+Within a few years, he rose to the rank of Deputy Treasurer-General.

 After 1924, Beyen had several positions in the business sector: secretary of the board of Philips, head of the Dutch branch of the central bank of the Dutch East Indies, director of one of the predecessors of the AMRO Bank, vice president and from 1937 president of the Bank for International Settlements in Basel, and director of Unilever.

-During World War II, he was, in addition to his position at Unilever, financial advisor to the Dutch government in exile in London.
-In 1944, he played an important role during the Bretton Woods conference where the foundations were laid for the World Bank and the International Monetary Fund.
+During World War II, he was, in addition to his position at Unilever, a financial advisor to the Dutch government in exile in London.
+In 1944, he headed the Dutch delegation to the Bretton Woods Conference where the foundations were laid for the World Bank and the International Monetary Fund.
 From 1946, he was the Dutch representative in the board of the World Bank and from 1948 also in that of the IMF.

 Minister of Foreign Affairs

 In 1952 Wim Beyen, who did not belong to a political party, was appointed Minister of Foreign Affairs in the Second Drees cabinet.
 He was asked in order to ensure a better balance of powers within the cabinet.
 It was an odd situation that Joseph Luns, who was a member of the Catholic People's Party, was Minister without portfolio in the same Ministry.
 One of the jokes about this construction was "The Netherlands is so small, and therefore their foreign countries altogether are so large, that one Minister of Foreign Affairs is not enough."

 The relationship between both ministers was not too good, because they had a completely different style of operating and disagreed about several issues.
 Beyen, for instance, had serious objections to Luns's attitude in the disputes with Indonesia about Netherlands New Guinea.

-After the 1956 elections Beyen's political career came to an end.
+After the 1956 elections, Beyen's political career came to an end.
 There was no longer a need for a nonpartisan minister in the cabinet.